tock/tock/doc/courses/sosp/capsule.md

 #### 3. Read the Tock boot sequence (15m)

-Open `boards/hail/src/main.rs` in your favorite editor.
-This file defines the Hail platform: how it boots, what capsules it uses, and what system calls it supports for userland applications.
+Open `boards/hail-sosp/src/main.rs` in your favorite editor.
+This file defines a modified version of the Hail platform for this tutorial: how it boots, what capsules it uses, and what system calls it supports for userland applications.
+This version of the platform includes an extra capsule, which you will write.

 ##### 3.1 How is everything organized?

-Find the declaration of `struct Hail` (it's pretty early in the file).
+Find the declaration of `struct Hail` around line 50.
 This declares the structure representing the platform.
 It has many fields, all of which are capsules.
 These are the capsules that make up the Hail platform.
 For the most part, these map directly to hardware peripherals, but there are exceptions such as `IPC` (inter-process communication).
+In this tutorial, you'll be using the first two capsules, `console` and `sosp`.

 Recall the discussion about how everything in the kernel is statically allocated?
 We can see that here.
 Every field in `struct Hail` is a reference to an object with a static lifetime.

-The capsules themselves take a lifetime as a parameter, which is currently always `` `static``.
-The capsules, however, can be used for any lifetime.
+Capsules take a lifetime as a parameter, which allows them to be used for any lifetime.
+All of Hail's capsules have a `` `static`` lifetime.

-The boot process is primarily the construction of this `Hail` structure.
-Once everything is set up, the board passes the constructed `hail` to `kernel::main` and we're off to the races.
+The boot process constructs a `Hail` structure.
+Once everything is set up, the board passes the constructed `hail` to `kernel::main` and the kernel is off to the races.

-##### 3.2 How do capsules get created?
+##### 3.2 How are capsules created?

 The next lines of `reset_handler` create and initialize the system console, which is what turns calls to `print!` into bytes sent to the USB serial port: